py-why/EconML/doc/spec/estimation/dr.rst

-One way to estimate :math:`\theta_t(X)` is the *Direct Method* (DM) approach, where we simply estimate a regression, regresstin :math:`Y` on :math:`T, X, W` to learn a model of :math:`g_T(X, W) = \E[Y | T, X, W]` and then evaluate :math:`\theta_t(X)` by regressing
+One way to estimate :math:`\theta_t(X)` is the *Direct Method* (DM) approach, where we simply estimate a regression, regressing :math:`Y` on :math:`T, X, W` to learn a model of :math:`g_T(X, W) = \E[Y | T, X, W]` and then evaluate :math:`\theta_t(X)` by regressing

 .. math::

     Y_{i, t}^{DM} = g_t(X_i, W_i) - g_0(X_i, W_i)

 on :math:`X`.
-The main problem with this approach is that it is heavily dependend on the model-based extrapolation that is implicitly done via the model that is fitted in the regression.
+The main problem with this approach is that it is heavily dependent on the model-based extrapolation that is implicitly done via the model that is fitted in the regression.
 Essentially, when we evaluate :math:`g_t(X, W)` on a sample with features :math:`X, W` for which we gave some other treatment :math:`T=t'`, then we are extrapolating from other samples with similar :math:`X, W`, which received the treatment